 I graduated from UC Berkeley in 1994; my advisor was Bob Cahn, and my dissertation was on the phenomenology of the hypothesized Z' particle.
 I also did some experimental work with the CDF collaboration in grad school, and participated in the discovery of the top quark.
 Since then I have worked at SGI, where I was the principal implementor of the SGI STL; at AT&T Research; and at Apple.
 I'm no longer working on gcc, but my professional interests continue to include compilers, language design, library research, and generic programming.

-I live in Palo Alto with my wife Janet Lafler, our cats Randy and Oliver, and our daughter Alice.
+I live in Palo Alto with my wife Janet Lafler and our daughter Alice.
+Our cats Randy and Oliver, alas, are no longer with us.

 Many of my pictures are posted on my Picasa Web Album.